PotHix/pothix.github.com/content/post/stats-feb-2018.md

 [![Languages used during this month on Wakatime](/images/stats/2018/feb/wakatime-languages.png "Languages used during this month on Wakatime")](https://wakatime.com/@PotHix "")

-Finally I have two programming languages in the top instead of `markdown`. :P
+Finally, I have two programming languages at the top instead of `markdown`. :P

-I'm not writing on Emacs these days, this is the reason I don't have so much markdown. `Python` is my first language but I had some `Ruby` as well.
+I'm not writing on Emacs these days, and this is probably the reason I don't have so much markdown. `Python` is my first language but I had some `Ruby` as well.
 I'm quite happy with the results.
 Hope to have more `Rust` or maybe `Elixir` in the next posts.

 ### Speaking